FranciscoMoretti/site/content/blog/next-js-revolution-the-framework-popularity-rises-in-2023.md

 ## Next.js is the Most Popular JS Framework

 When it comes to JS frameworks, Next.js stands out as the clear winner in terms of popularity.
 It has far more adoption than other frameworks and it's still growing at a steady pace.
-Let's take a closer look at the number of NPM downloads of react frameworks to see how Next.js is far ahead.
+Let's take a closer look at the number of NPM downloads of JS frameworks to see how Next.js is far ahead.

 ![[npm trends of react frameworks 2023.png]]